Breeder of Eclectus Parrots,

 ||White Bellied Caique

-8 year old male white bellied Caique looking for pet home.
+8 year old tame male white bellied Caique looking for a pet home.

 He is friendly, loves attention.
 Fully DNA disease tested.

 Email email@example.com for more

 Shipping: Shipping is $125. (includes a kennel with

 perch that you can use when traveling with your pet bird)

 We recommend you bring your new baby bird to your vet

 within the first three days.
 This way you and your new baby bird

 establish a relationship with your vet.
 Have your vet do the

 If you prefer us to do the vet check we will.